 Also known as Kingsford-Smith Airport, Sydney Airport is the main airport serving the Australian metropolis of Sydney and is among the world’s busiest.
 Our Sydney Airport guide includes contact information, as well as details on terminal facilities, transportation routes and nearby hotels.

-Sydney Airport's Master Plan 2033 was approved by the government in 2014.
-The plan revolves around long-term, large-scale expansion and modernisation of the three current terminals to cope with the predicted 74 million annual passenger flow in 2033.
+Sydney Airport’s Master Plan 2039 revolves around long-term, large-scale expansion and modernisation of the three current terminals to cope with the predicted 51% increase in passenger numbers over the planning period.

-The Tourism NSW information desk is located on arrivals level 1 in Terminal 1.
-The desk is open from 0600 to 2300 and provides information and help with accommodation, tours and attractions in Sydney.
-Gold Ambassadors can provide airport information; these volunteers are stationed at help desks in the arrivals and departures areas of Terminal 1 and in the arrivals area of Terminal 2.
+Information desks are located on the Arrivals and Departures level in Terminal 1.
+The desk is open from 0600 to 1800 and provides information and help with accommodation, tours and attractions in Sydney.
+Airport Ambassadors (identifiable by their bright blue jackets) can provide airport information; these volunteers are stationed at various points around Terminal 1 and Terminal 2 including the information desks.

 Most routes to Sydney Airport are well signposted.
 From central Sydney, follow Elizabeth Street south and turn right onto Bourke Street.
-From here, take a slight left onto O'Riordan Street at the first set of traffic lights.
-This road leads directly to the terminal.
+From here, take a slight left onto O’Riordan Street.
+This road leads directly to the airport.
 The total drive time from central Sydney to the airport is approximately 25 minutes, depending on traffic.
-More detailed driving instructions are available on the airport's website.
+More detailed driving instructions are available on the airport’s website.

 Transfer between terminals:

 There are various options when travelling between Terminals 1 and 2.
-The 'T-Bus' shuttle service (tel: +61 2 9669 1899; www.carbridge.com.au) costs A$6; taxi transfers cost A$17-22; and the Airport Link train (www.airportlink.com.au) - which takes just two minutes - costs A$6.
+The 'T-Bus' shuttle service operates everyday between 0600 and 2050; taxi transfers cost A$17-22; and the Airport Link train (tel: +61 2 9669 1899; www.carbridge.com.au) costs A$6; taxi transfers cost A$17-22; and the Airport Link train (www.airportlink.com.au) - which takes just two minutes - costs A$6.70 and operates between 0500-0000 everyday.
 Qantas and Virgin Australia offer their own transfer options for certain passengers.
 Terminal 3 is adjacent to Terminal 2.

-Sydney Airport is located 9km (6 miles) south of central Sydney.
+Sydney Airport is located 8km (5 miles) south of central Sydney.